 The Law School Admission Council (LSAC) administers the LSAT, as a standardized test necessary to be admitted to all LSAC member /ABA-approved law schools.
 There are five 35-minute long sections of multiple-choice questions in this half-day test.
 Four of the five sections count towards your overall LSAT score.
 There is one reading comprehension section, one section in analytical reasoning, and two sections in logical reasoning.
 A fifth section repeats one of the above sections and is experimental and unscored, but you will not be able to tell which is the unscored section.
 You must also complete a writing sample at the time you take the LSAT.
 This is not included as part of your overall LSAT score but is sent to law schools to which you apply.

 The LSAC requires that you apply online to take the LSAT.
-It is administered in June, October, December and February, on Saturdays and Wednesdays, at the following examination centers throughout Utah:
+It is administered in November, January, March, June and July, on Saturdays and Mondays, at the following examination centers throughout Utah:

 Receiving Your Score